brancusi/snappy/README.md

 # Snapper - RPi2 + Node + gPhoto2

+### Please note there is a lot missing from these docs right now.
+More to come soon.

 __Snapper__ allows you to create swarms of cameras that can be controlled and triggered through a simple web interface.

-Using the Raspberry Pi platform, each camera becomes an autonamous node in the cluster that manages its own image processing and uploading of syncronized swarm pictures.
+Using the Raspberry Pi platform, each camera becomes an autonomous node in the cluster that manages its own image processing and uploading of synchronized swarm pictures.

 ![Landing](http://wildsnapper.s3.amazonaws.com/Screen%20Shot%202015-08-16%20at%209.17.04%20PM.png)
 ![Swarm](http://wildsnapper.s3.amazonaws.com/Screen%20Shot%202015-08-16%20at%209.17.20%20PM.png)